bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     Look for your pubkey here, as confirmation.

-    Furthermore, within a few minutes, you should also see your validator listed listed at the Bluzelle Explorer:
+    Furthermore, within a few minutes, you should also see your validator listed listed at the Bluzelle Explorer and Bluzelle CENSUS:

     ```text
     <N/A>